snd-sweden/national-pid-recommendations-for-research/README.md

 References are handled in BibTeX format and the source file is in *refs.bib*.

+## Visiting the static site

+A static web page is built after each commit.
+It is currently available at: <https://snd-sweden.github.io/national-pid-recommendations-for-research/>
+The web page is considered work in progress and is currently used to observe how contributions are rendered.

-## Instructions for building the static site
+## Instructions for building the static site locally

 If you want to build the web resource locally you may do so by installing a MkDocs environment: